kovidgoyal/kitty/docs/index.rst

 ------------------

-You can control the tabs, window layout, working directory, startup programs, etc. by creating a "session" file and using the :option:`--session` command line flag.
+You can control the tabs, window layout, working directory, startup programs, etc. by creating a "session" file and using the :option:`kitty --session` command line flag.
 For example:

 .. code-block:: ini